 During a recent reporting year across the US, the US Consumer Product Safety Commission (CPSC) reported that there were approximately 30,000 injuries linked to amusement rides across the country.
 However, reporting requirements vary from state to state, so actual injury numbers are likely higher.

-Injuries that occur at amusement parks can happen in a variety of ways, including injuries that occur on amusement rides as well as general premises liability injuries that occur on the premises around the rides.
+Injuries that occur at amusement parks, such as Carowinds, can happen in a variety of ways.
+There are injuries that occur on amusement rides, as well as general premises liability injuries that occur on the premises around the rides.

 Even though amusement rides are inspected by the state of North Carolina, that does not mean every ride will be safe every single time.
 When injuries do occur on amusement rides, there are various parties that could be held liable.
 This includes: